What Are Testamentary Trusts and Why Do They Matter?

 Also read: How to Make an Advance Health Directive in QLD

-How Is a Testamentary Trust Established?
+How to Set Up a Testamentary Trust in Australia?

 A Testamentary Trust in Australia is established through a person’s will.
 It comes into effect after the will-maker’s death.